voorhoede/plek/website/docs/guide/usage.md

 ### [ZEIT Now](https://zeit.co/now)
 `plek now [options] <flags> <domain> <app>`

+Note that the `NOW_TOKEN` environment variable is required.

 #### flags
 Accepts the flags that are passed to the Now CLI.